 3.1 Terms

 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+ExtendedFacility IE for 5G LCS: Usage of ExtendedFacility information element in the LCS operations as specified in clause 5.